patlee12/user-management/README.md

 # Also in PRODUCTION: make sure to update all passwords and not use generic ones mentioned.

-#Start the PostgreSQL database with docker:
+#Run the project with docker:
-$ docker compose up
+$ docker compose up --build

 #Keep it running in background or use this for server deployment
 $ docker compose up -d